-Why Deoriatal – Chandrashila is a great Autumn trek!
+Why Deoriatal – Chandrashila is a great spring trek

 Deoriatal is in itself a gorgeous trek.
 The forest trails and the summit climb are unmatched!
-If you add to this the vibrant autumn shades as the leaves change colour in the forests, you will never want to leave this piece of heaven!
-There are three things that are really stunning about the Deoriatal to Chandrashila peak trek.
+If you add to this the soft snow, colourful rhododendrons and the numerous species of birds found here, you will never want to leave this piece of heaven!
+There are three things that are really stunning about the Deoriatal-Chandrashila peak trek.